Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: Experimental Details

-Physical samples were 3D printed using a flexible thermoplastic polymer (Filaflex 60A) using a desktop 3D printer (Wanhao Duplicator i3).
-The reference and deformed shapes were measured with a custom 3D scanning technique based on Fourier Transform Profilometry, a structured light method that uses stripes shined on an object to measure its 3D shape \cite{Jeught2016}.
-A circular average was then performed to extract the radial profiles presented in fig.~\ref{fig:GlobalMorphingQuantification} G and H.
+The silicone mould shown in figure \ref{fig:ChocolateMould} is a commercially available chocolate mould.
+In all other experiments described in this paper, physical samples were 3D printed using a flexible thermoplastic polymer (Filaflex 60A) using desktop 3D printers (Wanhao Duplicator i3 and Tool Changer --- E3D).
+The reference and deformed shapes were measured with a custom 3D scanning technique based on Fourier Transform Profilometry, a structured light method that uses stripes shone on an object to measure its 3D shape \cite[][]{Jeught2016}.

-\subsection{FEM simulations}
+\section{FEM Simulations}

 Computational analyses were developed using the commercial finite element analysis software (ABAQUS) to simulate the deformation of both a snappit (i.e. a single plate/shell element) and a dimpled sheet (consisting of many snappits).
 The type of element used to represent the system depended on the problem under consideration (see below).
-Typically CAX4RH and S4R elements were used for axisymmetric model and 3D shell model, respectively.
+Typically CAX4RH and S4R elements were used for axisymmetric and 3D shell models, respectively.
 Convergence was tested (by comparison with refined meshes) to ensure computational accuracy.
 The problem is essentially geometrical since no external forces were imposed.
-Within FEM material constants of density $\rho = 1.3 \times 10^3\mathrm{~kg/m^3}$, Young’s modulus $E = 6\mathrm{~MPa}$ and Poisson’s ratio $\nu = 0.4999$ were taken for the majority of simulations, which were performed using the linearly elastic constitutive relation.
+Within FEM material constants of density $\rho = 1.3 \times 10^3\mathrm{~kg/m^3}$, Young's modulus $E = 6\mathrm{~MPa}$ and Poisson's ratio $\nu = 0.4999$ were taken for the majority of simulations, which were performed using the linearly elastic constitutive relation.
 To assess the importance of material nonlinearity effects, some simulations were also performed using the Neo-Hookean constitutive model with $C_{10} = 1\mathrm{~MPa}$ and $D_1 = 0$.